-SU Podium Version 2.5 Plus for SketchUp Pro or Make
+SU Podium Version 2.6 for SketchUp

 SU Podium V2.5 Plus is a photorealistic rendering plug-in for SketchUp developed to turn your SketchUp model into a photo-real image with realistic lighting, material properties, reflection, and refraction.